-The Government of Sri Lanka has decided to administer the Pfizer-BioNTech COVID-19 vaccine to children between the ages of 15 and 19 years, a minister said.
+The Government of Sri Lanka has decided to administer the Pfizer-BioNTech COVID-19 vaccine to children between the ages of 15 and 19 years, based on the medical recommendation.

 State Minister Prof. Channa Jayasumana stated that the Pfizer jab will also be provided to children over 12 years with disabilities.

 He said that it was decided during the meeting of the Special Committee on Covid-19 Control this morning that the Pfizer vaccine would be administers to children aged between 15-19 and also to children between 12-19 with cognitive impairments and those with disorders such as thalassemia.